mattcasters/laura/README.md

 As an argument you can specify the location of where you unzipped Hop with the Neo4j plugins folder hop-neo4j in the plugins/ folder somewhere.

 Please make sure to create a laura-conf.json file.
-The easiest way to do this is by copying laura-conf.json.sample.
+The easiest way to do this is by copying file ```laura-conf.json.sample-aura```
-Then modify the file to match your situation: The Aura hostname and password as well as the location of your files.
+To test your setup against a local Neo4j database you can also use sample file ```laura-conf.json.sample-local``` Then modify the file to match your situation: The Aura hostname and password as well as the location of your files.

 # The input folder